augustin4k/Bicycle-rent/README.md

-# Bike Rental Web App
+# Bicycle Rental Web App

 This project is a web application similar to Lime, Bolt, etc., but specifically designed for bike rentals for Madeira (where analogic application didn't exist at moment of developing of application).
 The web app features a map that displays all the available bikes at the moment.
 Users can make bike reservations through a form system, where they select the desired bike pickup location and provide their personal details.